 Future Wildlife Conservationists

-After meeting with Zoo professionals on Wednesdays and Thursdays, interns write their blogs on their own time and submit for editing the following Monday.
-Tuesdays, interns work on site at the Zoo to finalize editing and to upload their blog posts.
-Students are responsible for transportation to and from each of the Zoo locations.
-Zoo InternQuest participants receive the necessary training to create blogs of their experiences, illustrated with digital photos.
-Interns also communicate with blog followers and Virtual Interns throughout the world.
+After meeting with Zoo professionals on Wednesdays and Thursdays, interns write blogs on their own time and submit for editing.
+On Tuesdays, interns work on site at the Zoo to finalize editing blogs for upload to the San Diego Zoo website.
+This internship focuses on teamwork, collaborative writing, critical thinking, and communication.
+Students are responsible for transportation to and from each of the Zoo locations for the duration of the internship.

-Students must demonstrate a commitment to conservation or the environment.
+- Students must demonstrate a commitment to conservation and the environment.

 More Information Regarding Traditional Internships

 Summer Internships with the Zoo’s Education Summer Camp program—Informal science education is an important part of our mission.
 Paid student internships are available for students who have completed their first year of college.
 Summer Camp interns work Monday through Friday as part of a teaching team for campers ages 4 through 17.
 Please contact the Education Department for more information.